 The EU Taxonomy is a classification system laid down in Regulation (EU) 2020/852, establishing a list of environmentally sustainable economic activities.

 That Regulation does not include a list of socially sustainable economic activities.
 Sustainable investments with an environmental objective might be aligned with the Taxonomy or not.

-X It will make a minimum of It promotes Environmental/Social (E/S) X characteristics and while it does not have as its sustainable investments with an objective a sustainable investment, it will have a environmental objective: 90% minimum proportion of % of sustainable investments in economic activities that qualify as environmentally with an environmental objective in sustainable under the EU economic activities that qualify as Taxonomy environmentally sustainable under the EU Taxonomy in economic activities that do not qualify as Χ with an environmental objective in environmentally sustainable economic activities that do not qualify as under the EU Taxonomy environmentally sustainable under the EU Taxonomy with a social objective It will make a minimum of It promotes E/S characteristics, but will not make any sustainable investments sustainable investments with a social objective: %
+Yes No It will make a minimum of sustainable It promotes Environmental/Social (E/S) characteristics X and while it does not have as its objective a sustainable investments with an environmental investment, it will have a minimum proportion of % objective: 90% of sustainable investments in economic activities that with an environmental objective in economic Χ qualify as environmentally activities that qualify as environmentally sustainable under the EU sustainable under the EU Taxonomy Taxonomy with an environmental objective in in economic activities that do economic activities that do not qualify as not qualify as environmentally X environmentally sustainable under the EU sustainable under the EU Taxonomy Taxonomy with a social objective It will make a minimum of sustainable It promotes E/S characteristics, but will not make any sustainable investments investments with a social objective:

 What is the sustainable investment objective of this financial product?
-WisdomTree Recycling UCITS ETF (the Fund) has a sustainable investment objective of investing in businesses related to waste-to-energy and recycling which contributes to environmental objectives of climate change mitigation and circular economy.
-Waste-to-energy activities include waste disposal processes used to generate energy from waste such as garbage, animal manure, products and/or animal fats.
-This process generates clean energy and has a positive effect on energy-related greenhouse gases.
-In addition, recycling activities include plastics recycling which helps prevent, amongst others, ocean plastic pollution.
-Tortoise Recycling Decarbonization UCITS Index (the Index) has been designated as a reference benchmark for the purpose of attaining the sustainable investment objective.
+WisdomTree Renewable Energy UCITS ETF (the Fund) has a sustainable investment objective of investing in companies involved in the renewable energy value-chain (REVC) which contributes to the environmental objective of climate change mitigation.
+REVC includes technologies and solutions which aim to develop a renewable energy market, including wind, solar, hydrogen and other renewable technologies value chains.
+WisdomTree Renewable Energy UCITS Index (the Index) has been designated as a reference benchmark for the purpose of attaining the sustainable investment objective.

 What sustainability indicators are used to measure the attainment of the sustainable investment objective of this financial product?
-The Fund observes indicators linked to individual United Nations Sustainable Development Goals of climate action and life below water to measure the attainment of the environmental objectives of climate change mitigation and circular economy respectively.
+The Fund observes indicators linked to individual United Nations Sustainable Development Goals of Climate Action and Clean and Affordable Energy to measure the attainment of the environmental objective of climate change mitigation.